Low levels of this protein that transports iron in the blood indicate iron deficiency.

 What does this test do?

 This test determines the concentration of transferrin circulating in the bloodstream.
-Transferrin is an important protein that is responsible for transporting iron in the bloodstream.
-When red blood cells die, the iron from their hemoglobin is released and carried by transferrin to the bone marrow, where iron is stored and recycled as needed to make new red blood cells.
+Transferrin is an important protein that is responsible for transporting iron throughout the body.
+When red blood cells die, the iron from their hemoglobin is released and carried by transferrin to the bone marrow, where the iron is stored and then recycled when needed to make new red blood cells.

 What do the results mean?